There’s a reason you chose to build your new house instead of buying an existing one—so you can customize it exactly the way you want it.

 If they’re interested in the project you layout for them, ask them questions such as do you have experience with similar projects?
 When would you be available to start the project?
 Can I look at some examples of your work?
 Will you actually be the person designing my project?
 If not, who will?
 How do you come up with the charges for your services?
 Do you foresee any issues with my design?
 How long will the project take?
 Are there certain contractors you like working with?
 This is just a short list of example questions that should be asked.
 The more information you can find out, the better.

 A highly skilled architect is a visionary who will bring precision and care to your project.
 They can spot potential problems and solutions from a mile away that you would never anticipate, and save you money in the process.
 Trust and experience will go a long way in finding the right architect to design the perfect home or development project for you.
-If you haven't quite made it to this point in the process and are still shopping for land, check out our residential land for sale.
+If you haven't quite made it to this point in the process and are still shopping for land, check out our land buying guide and our residential land for sale.